Descriptions of Misconduct Codes

 - Discrimination and Harassment

-- Any act which violates the University’s Anti-Discrimination Policy or state/federal civil rights laws, including discrimination or harassment based on race, religion, age, nationality, sex, sexual orientation, or disability; includes allegations of sexual assault or sexual misconduct.
+- Any act which violates the University’s Anti-Discrimination Policy, Relationship Violence and Sexual Misconduct Policy, and/or state/federal civil rights laws, including discrimination or harassment based on age, color, gender, gender identity, disability status, height, marital status, national origin, political persuasion, race, religion, sexual orientation, veteran status, or weight, including allegations of sexual misconduct, relationship violence, or stalking.

 - Bias in decision making, non-fiscal employee misconduct, abuse of time or resources, wage/hour issues, substance abuse, employee benefits abuses, poor customer relations, inappropriate language or communications, or any other employee relations issues; includes violations of most policies in MSU’s Manual of Business Procedures.